1 General Guidelines & Preliminary Information

-Please pay for your meals before leaving the mountain by settling your account at the KPNO admin desk with Joanne Hudson between the hours of 08:00 and 15:15.
+Please pay for your meals before leaving the mountain by settling your account at the KPNO admin desk with Bellina Lopez between the hours of 0815 and 1515.
 You may use cash, check, MasterCard, or Visa.
 There is also a form that you can deposit to leave your credit card authorization after hours.

 MDM Observatory has a fleet of three vehicles.
 These are used for transport to and from the Kitt Peak summit, some 2.5 miles away.
-Please arrange to share a vehicle with the 1.m observer whenever possible to minimize costs.
+Please arrange to share a vehicle with the 1.3m observer whenever possible to minimize costs.
 These vehicles are not available for general personal travel but can be used for weekend or early/late arrivals and departures if permission is granted from the staff.
 Requests can be made on the Observing Preparation Form (see below).
 It is vital that permission for off-site vehicle use is sought prior to using a vehicle!

 1.6 Observing Preparation Form

 All principal observers are required to submit an Observing Preparation Form via the web AT LEAST 2 WEEKS BEFORE THE START OF YOUR RUN.
 (Tip: do this after you book your flight, when all details of your transportation needs and schedule become known.)
 If you are requesting use of an MDM vehicle, please give a reasonable estimate of when you will be picking up and dropping off the vehicle on campus (date/time).